swri-robotics/ConnTact/conntact/ReadMe.md

 </details>

-The spiral search pattern is realized by changing the command position according to a formula.
-The robot is sent to the commanded position repeatedly, so it moves smoothly outward.
-The underlying active compliance is still enabled, and we permit total compliance in `z` so that the peg can drop into the hole.
+The spiral search pattern is realized by changing the `MovePolicy`'s origin continuously according to a time-parameterized mathematical formula.
+We configure the `MovePolicy` with `MoveMode` "Line" so that X and Y will track while we still permit total compliance in `z`, allowing the peg to drop into the hole.

 <details><summary>SpiralToFindHole ConnStep</summary>